 |Academics||University Research||University Outreach||Diversity||Institutional Research and Assessment|

 Research is essential to the continuing vitality of a large-scale institutional program.
 All of Auburn's academic colleges, schools and departments are engaged in research.
-The University’s research program is coordinated through the Office of Associate Provost and Vice President for Research.
+The University’s research program is coordinated through the Office of Vice President for Research.

 Externally sponsored academic activity involving university faculty, whether teaching, research, outreach or service, is presumed to satisfy the academic needs of the university and the academically related objectives of the sponsoring agency.
 The university provides faculty and facilities while the sponsor provides funds for the activities.
 Because faculty time and effort are required, it is reasonable for the university to request funds from the sponsor to support faculty effort.
 Whenever possible, it is prudent for the university to dedicate released funds in ways that enhance its academic activities.
 The purpose of this policy is to provide a direct incentive to faculty who receive extramural funding that includes salary support.